alex-paynedwyer/single-molecule-tools-alpd/README.md

 `overTrackAll`: a script to overtrack multiple fields of view in a batch.

-## Analysis for Stoichiometry, Diffusivity and Colocalisation
+## Analysis for Stoichiometry, Diffusivity, Periodicity and Colocalisation

 This step applies *sifting* (and if specified, segmentation masks) to the foci, then constructs the sifted tracks.
 It summarises the track properties including stoichiometry and diffusivity, and tests for pairwise colocalisation between tracks.